 Address: 14 Rue Boutebrie, 75005 Paris, France

 Rising star Guillaume Dupre is as far removed from the sommelier stereotype as can be: warm, friendly, and not at all intimating!
 He has opened a fantastic bistro and wine bar in the heart of St Michel that serves delicious fusion cuisine and some more traditional favorites.
 His wine list is a delight, imaginatively put together and reasonably priced; he insists on promoting the lesser-known and less celebrated.
 His selection of from Beaujolais is second to none.

 A real gem in Montmartre’s mass of touristy restaurants, Cafe Burq specializes in bringing you the best selection of organic wines available across France.
 The wine list isn’t massive, but every wine has been carefully chosen and offers exceptional value for money.
 Chef Laurent Cardillac creates superb dishes to accompany your wines, and this venue is open to 2 am most nights.
 So there’s no rush to get a table!

 Address: 41 Rue de l’Arbre Sec, 75001 Paris, France

-Let the sommelier duo Nathalie and Robin pair your wines with your food choices and you can’t go far wrong at this delightful bistro near the Louvre.
+Let the sommelier duo Nathalie and Robin pair your wines with your food choices, and you can’t go far wrong at this delightful bistro near the Louvre.
 They offer over 200 different wines from around the world, but no list.
-Instead, you simply ask for a recommendation and they will be happy to serve any wine they stock by the glass.
-Wines are complimented by the ever-changing Plats du Jour choices and a selection of charcuterie and fresh cheeses.
+Instead, you simply ask for a recommendation, and they will be happy to serve any wine they stock by the glass.
+Wines are complemented by the ever-changing Plats du Jour choices and a selection of charcuterie and fresh cheeses.